ollyd/flapi-bff/README.md

 ### Flapi-BFF

 A backend for the frontend layer for a web application which hits the Flickr public API to retrieve photos.
-The UI layer can be found here:
+The UI layer can be found [here](https://github.com/ollyd/flapi-ui).

 Note: the first time you hit the backend it will take a few seconds.
 This is because it's hosted on Heroku and it needs some time for the dyno to fire up.
 Subsequent hits will be much faster.